 It might help to talk to someone if you don’t feel good about your body, or if you feel like exercising is stopping you from other things in life.
 You can talk to a counselor at your school, call a phone line or if you’re in Manitoba, contact Women’s Health Clinic for information about counseling.

 - What is the body mass index?

-We know that how healthy we are is made up of tons of things like how we feel, how much stress there is in our lives, how much we sleep, etc. none of which the BMI can tell us.
+We know that how healthy we are is made up of tons of things like how we feel, how our bodies are working, if our bodies are helping us to achieve the things we enjoy doing, how much stress there is in our lives, how much we sleep, etc. none of which the BMI can tell us.